EdgeApp/disklet/README.md

 #### `setText(path: string, text: string): Promise<mixed>`

 Writes a string to disk as a file.
-Will recursively create any folders needed to hold the file.
+This will recursively create any folders needed to hold the file.